A modified bootstrap percolation on a random graph coupled with a lattice

 \section{Activation process on the random graph $G_{\mathbb{Z}^2_N,p_d}$}

-Now we introduce a stochastic process on the graph we have just built.
-Each vertex is described by two variables, namely, the {\em type} of the vertex and its {\em state}.
-The {\em type} of the vertex is either excitatory (\(E\)) or inhibitory (\(I\)).
-The other variable represents the {\em state} of the vertex, which can be active or inactive.
-In other words, for each vertex we attribute a $2$-dimensional vector where each coordinate is a Bernoulli random variable.
-The {\em type} is selected at the start and it remains unchanged through the process, while the {\em state} of the vertex changes during the process according to some rules specified next.
+{Now we introduce a stochastic process on the graph we have just built.
+Each vertex is described by its {\em state}, which can be either active or inactive.
+The {\em state} of the vertex changes during the process according to a rule specified next.
+We define a potential function $\chi_v (t)$ for each vertex $v$ such that $\chi_v(t)=1$ if vertex $v$ is active at time $t$, and $\chi_v (t)=0$ if $v$ is inactive.
+Let $A(t)$ denote the set of all active vertices at time $t$, thus \(A(t) = \{v \in V(G_{\mathbb{Z}^2_N,p_d}) \bigm| \chi_v (t)=1 \}\). }